 - Wax your car.
 A layer of wax between your car's finish and the sun's ultraviolet rays is a great way to help protect it.
-How often a car needs a wax job varies, but it is best to do it on a regular basis.
+How often does a car need a wax job?
+Answers vary based on the car, but it is generally best to wax cars on a regular basis.

 Under the hood

 - Cooling system.
 In order to help protect your engine from overheating, make sure it is in good working order.
-Have the belts checked and antifreeze/coolant drained, then replaced on a regular basis as recommended by your vehicle's manufacturer.
+Have the belts checked and antifreeze/coolant drained.
+Change belts and fluids on a regular basis, as recommended by your vehicle's manufacturer.

-- The rest of the fluids.
+- Fluids, in general.
 The possibility of overheating greatly increases when fluid levels are below recommended levels.
 Regularly check motor oil, transmission fluid, power steering fluid, and brake fluid.
 If any need to be topped off, check your owner's manual about the types of fluids recommended.

 - Battery.
 High temperatures and high accessory loads (use of the vehicles air conditioning) can cause it to wear out and fail quicker.
 Have the vehicle's battery and complete charging system checked regularly by a professional mechanic to make sure it's functioning properly.

 - Air conditioning.
-Staying cool not only keeps you comfortable, but can also help you stay alert when driving.
 If your car's interior temperature isn't cool enough, the refrigerant charge level in the air conditioning system may be low or there may be a more serious problem.
 Have it checked by a professional.

 Be sure to stay cool and safe no matter how hot it gets.
 A little preventative car maintenance and simple upkeep can keep you on the road and out of your mechanic's garage.